pradeepdegalaroyal/qml-rl-maxcut/README.md

+# README.md
 # QML/RL-Inspired Max-Cut Optimization with QAOA

 ## Overview
 This project implements the Quantum Approximate Optimization Algorithm (QAOA) to solve the Max-Cut problem on a 4-node graph, inspired by reinforcement learning (RL) principles.
 The iterative parameter tuning mimics RL policy optimization, aligning with quantum-inspired machine learning (QML) for optimization tasks.
-Built with Qiskit, NumPy, NetworkX, and Matplotlib; supports CLI execution, data preprocessing, and visualization for research applications.
+Built with Qiskit, NumPy, NetworkX, and Matplotlib, it supports CLI execution, data preprocessing, and visualization for research applications.

 ## Features
 - **QML/RL Integration**: QAOA's variational approach mirrors RL policy updates for optimization.